slamora/brackets-wiki/File-System.md

 * Persist full pathnames, but convert into `File` and `Directory` objects for in-memory use.
 Creating `File` and `Directory` objects is cheap so there is no need to worry about performance.
 * There is a forced 1:1 relationship between `File` and `Directory` objects and their representation on disk.
 If two pieces of code ask the `FileSystem` for the same file path, they will both be returned the same `File` object.
-* All asyc operations return promises.
-If the operation succeeds, the promise is resolved.
-If there was an error, the promise is rejected with the error code.
-* To get the contents of a `Directory`, call `fileSystem.getDirectoryContents()`.
-There is no `readdir()` on `Directory`.
+* When caching file (or directory) related data, you should use the file.id property as the key, and _not_ the file.fullPath.
+The path of a file is subject to change if any of its parent directories are renamed.
 * Listen for `"change"` events on `FileSystem` to be notified if a file or directory changes.

 ### Prototype ###
 A prototype implementation can be found in the `glenn/file-system` [branch](https://github.com/adobe/brackets/tree/glenn/file-system).

-Most of the basic functionality works.
+Most functionality works.
 Existing unit tests pass, but there are no unit tests for the new code (yes, shame on me...).
 Many extensions are broken.

-File watchers require node 0.10.
-You will need to update the shell in order to get proper file watching (directory watching works fine in 0.8).

 ##API##